Skip to main content

 Who We Are

-We are a social change organization that unites the community to create access and opportunity for all North Texans to thrive.
+We are a social change organization that unites the community to create access and opportunity so all North Texans can thrive.

-Together with dedicated supporters like you, we improve access to education, income and health—the building blocks of opportunity— by driving progress toward our 10-year goals for North Texas, known as Aspire United 2030.
-We bring together individual change- seekers, corporations, nonprofits, foundations, school districts and more to achieve measurable outcomes for our community, working from a racial equity lens so we can create transformational change that lasts for generations.
+For 100 years, we’ve partnered with dedicated supporters like you to improve access to education, income and health—the building blocks of opportunity—by driving progress toward our Aspire United 2030 goals.
+True to our name, at United Way we unite leading corporations, foundations, individual change- seekers, nonprofits, school districts and more to achieve measurable outcomes and create truly transformational change across North Texas.

 Children who enter school ready to learn are more likely to read proficiently by 3rd grade.